OzgurYatmaz/FirisbeInterview/README.md

 # Spring Boot Project for Firisbe Interview
 This is a case project for Job interview which simulates a payment service.
+Project description document is  <a href=API-Documents/Firisbe_java_case_study(mid).pdf>here</a>

 ### How to run the project

-1. Build a Jar - /target/firisbe-interview-1.0.0.jar
+1. Build a Jar with maven install command at /target/firisbe-interview-1.0.0.jar
 2. Copy the jar to desired location
 2. Run the jar with comand: java -jar firisbe-interview-1.0.0.jar